pepopowitz/self-sabotage-your-docs/src/index.md

 ![bg](images/cropped/camunda.jpeg)

 <!--
+- I work at a company named Camunda
+- Camunda is a platform for automating and orchestrating processes
+- getting your services interacting in a stable, predictable manner

-- I'm a DX engineer at Camunda
+- I'm a DX engineer
 - basically docs infra
+-   I don't write the docs
-- give the docs the engineering love they deserve
+-   but I give the docs the engineering love they deserve
 - like customizing our docs platform,
 -   or improving the contributor experience to our docs
 -   or archiving unsupported versions of our documentation

-- Camunda is a platform for automating and orchestrating processes
-- getting your services interacting in a stable, predictable manner

 -->